 North represents winter and also a sense of trouble, hardships and sadness.
 As winter is the season of waiting and surviving, the Cherokee word for North literally means cold.
 North is the color blue.
 The animals representing the North include white buffalo, moose and bear.
 Each of which have a layer of fat to survive during the winter.
 These animals are hunted and highly respected for the reminder of taking things slowly and being patient with what winter will bring.

 West represents Autumn and the final harvest as the end of a cycle.
 The West is Black and it represents the death of summer’s cycle.
-When Shaman’s would call upon the enemy to be destroyed, they would summon the black spirits in the west, asking them to tear out the enemy’s soul and carry it west to be put in a black coffin with a black serpent coiled above it.
+In a Shamantic ritual, Shaman’s would call upon the enemy to be destroyed, they would summon the black spirits in the west, asking them to tear out the enemy’s soul and carry it west to be put in a black coffin with a black serpent coiled above it.
 The animals of the west include the beaver for teamwork to prepare for winter and snake to remind us of how to shed our old skin for transformation.

 South represents Summer and is a time of great abundance.
 The summer holds fertility, passion, growth, joy and peace.
 The color is white.
 White beads meant all was peaceful and happy when trading.
 The animals of the South hold the lesson of strength, courage and pride.
 The eagle with her keen sight and the wolf, proud to be part of the tribe.